 What should be your diet during Dialysis?

 Almost every kidney patient has been asked to make proper changes in his/her diet or to eat healthy food.
 This is because poor eating can put more pressure on the damaged kidneys and can put the patient in danger of getting kidney failure.
 By focusing on what you are eating, you can reduce the overall pressure on your kidneys.
 The diet during Dialysis includes food with low sodium, phosphorous, and protein.
-Limiting fluids also make your diet a renal friendly diet.
+Limiting fluids also make your diet a renal-friendly diet.
 There is certainly another dialysis diet that asks for limiting the intake of calcium and potassium.

 Fruits- Some fruits can do wonders for a kidney patient.
-These fruits include apples, cranberries, strawberries, cherries, blueberries, kiwi, raspberries, and red grapes are said to be some of the ideal fruits for kidney patients.
+These fruits including apples, cranberries, strawberries, cherries, blueberries, kiwi, raspberries, and red grapes are said to be some of the ideal fruits for kidney patients.

 Vegetables- It is suitable for a kidney patient to add a lot of vegetables to the diet.
-Vegetables like red bell peppers, garlic, cabbage, cauliflower, and onions are very effective for the improvement of the overall health of kidney patients.
+Vegetables like red bell peppers, garlic, cabbage, cauliflower, and onions are very effective for the improvement of the overall health of kidney patients. (read more about vegetables for kidney patients)

 Besides these egg whites, fish and olive oil can also be added to the diet of a kidney patient.